MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/business-management-settings.md

 ### Duplicate detection rules

-Dynamics 365 includes duplicate detection rules for accounts and contacts.
+Dynamics 365 Marketing includes duplicate detection rules for accounts and contacts.
 The rules are automatically published when duplicate detection is enabled.

 - Accounts with the same account name are found
 - Contacts with the same first name and last name are found